-Upon refueling, your vehicle must determine the percentage of Ethanol in the fuel.
-For the first several minutes, or few miles of driving, the message "COMPUTING FUEL OR --- DTE" will appear in the message center.
-The correct fuel economy will appear within approximately five miles of driving.
+Upon refueling, your vehicle needs to determine the percentage of Ethanol in the fuel.
+For the first several minutes, or few miles of driving, the message "COMPUTING FUEL" may appear in the message center.
+The correct fuel economy will appear in the message center following calculation.